Changchun Travel Guide

 Administrative Division: 7 Districts (Nanguan, Chaoyang, Kuancheng, Erdao, Lvyuan, Shuangyang, Jiutai); 3 Counties (Nong'an, Yushu, Dehui)

 It is undeniable that the place is also a good travel destination.
 The natural sceneries lie in lakes and forests.
-Nanhu Park (South Lake Park), Jingyuetan National Forest Park are good places for you to enjoy the pleasure given by nature.
+Changbai Mountain, Nanhu Park (South Lake Park), Jingyuetan National Forest Park are good places for you to enjoy the pleasure given by nature.
 Especially in winter the whole city will give you a real enjoyment of genuine winter.
-Besides, there are colonial vestiges, such as Puppet Emperor's Palace, Badabu.
-Still Changchun Film Studio and Movie Wonderland provide you another different kind of enjoyment comparing with simply watching movies in cinemas.
+Besides, there are colonial vestiges, such as Museum of the Imperial Palace of Manchukuo, Badabu.
+Still Changchun Film Studio, Jilin Provincial Museum, Capital Cities and Tombs of Ancient Koguryo Kingdom, and Movie Wonderland provide you another different kind of enjoyment comparing with simply watching movies in cinemas.

 51 trains begin or pass by Changchun Railway Station everyday; more than thirty domestic airlines and four international lines of Changchun Longjia International Airport provide you much convenience of transportation.
 Four main speedways have connected the city with many parts of the country.
 At present there are four special tourist trains having been in use, Changchun to Xianghai, to Changbai Mountain, to Jilin and to Hunchun.